Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 Do people browse your products online before visiting your store?
 Do they visit your store and buy online?
 Are people more likely to buy a certain type of product online versus in stores?
 Do customers who read your educational content tend to buy something as a result?

-Drawing out all of the ways people interact with your brand and then buy your products gives you a picture of what your omnichannel ecosystem looks like right now.
+Drawing out how people interact with your brand and then buy your products gives you a picture of what your omnichannel ecosystem looks like right now.
 If you can anticipate how all of the channels are traversed, you can begin to understand customer preferences.
 And if you see a key section of the web faltering (or even missing), you can find a way to fill in that line.

 5. Start with a few customer paths.

 It’s best to start small, especially if you’re new to omnichannel retail.
-Pick out a few customer paths and figure out what might work to nurture them along from their starting point to a sale.
+Pick out a few customer paths and determine what might work to nurture them from their starting point to a sale.

-Say, for example, that you’ve found that there’s a cohort of people who read tonnes of online reviews of your products before making a purchase.
-You might consider adding touchscreens in your brick-and-mortar store so customers can look up product reviews right there.
+Say, for example, that you’ve found a cohort of people who read many online reviews of your products before making a purchase.
+You might consider adding touchscreens in your brick-and-mortar store so customers can look up product reviews.
 Another way to engage those information-hungry customers is to serve them in-depth educational content about your products as they’re browsing your website.

 On the other side of the coin, you could save on inventory storage space and just have a physical “showroom” for your products, where customers can buy what they want on tablets in the store and get it shipped.